dajat/linux/README.md

 <h1>Changing File Permissions in Linux</h1>

-The project will describe the different functions of file permissions by using Linux commands.
-It will showcase which file permissions need to be provided to employees who need the correct access for a fictitious company, known as Cyber Linxz.
+In this project, we will delve into the intricacies of file permissions, utilizing Linux commands to navigate and comprehend their diverse functions.
  <br />

 <h2>Technologies and Environment Used</h2>